On the arithmetic of generalized Fekete polynomials: Galois theory for and .

-To deal with the case the discriminant of $f$ is a square as discussed in Corollary \ref{cor:smaller_galois}, we need the following proposition which is a variant of Proposition \ref{prop:Galois_computation_1}.
+To deal with the case where the discriminant of $f$ is a square as discussed in Corollary \ref{cor:smaller_galois}, we need the following proposition which is a variant of \cite[Proposition 4.14]{[MTT3]}.
 We first introduce a lemma.

 \begin{lem} Let $H$ be a subgroup of $(\Z/2)^n \rtimes S_n \subset S_{2n}$ such that

 \begin{enumerate} \item The natural projection map $H \to S_n$ is surjective. \item $H$ contains a product of a $2$-cycle and another $4$-cycle (these two cycles are disjoint). \end{enumerate} Then $H$ contains $\ker(\Sigma') \rtimes S_n$ where $\Sigma'$ is the summation map